Arai, Shizuoka: History

 Arai was located in former Tōtōmi Province, and was largely tenryō territory under direct control of the Tokugawa shogunate in the Edo period, when it was called Arai-juku, and prospered as a post town on the Tōkaidō highway connecting Edo with Kyoto.
 During the cadastral reform of the early Meiji period in 1889, the area was reorganized into Arai Town within Fuchi District, Shizuoka Prefecture.
 Fuchi District was merged into Hamana District in 1896.

 Economy

-The economy of Arai was largely based on commercial fishing, seaweed, and fireworks production.
+The economy of Arai was largely based on commercial fishing, edible seaweed cultivation, and fireworks production.